 STEP 2: Application Review

-A Grants Officer will also conduct a cost analysis to determine whether the budget and budget narrative accurately explain the project’s costs and whether those costs are reasonable, necessary, and allowable in accordance with the appropriate OMB Circular.
-Therefore, it is vitally important that you include a separate Budget Summary and Justification which clearly shows calculations for each expense or line item in a Budget Category (Personnel, Fringe, Travel, Equipment, Supplies, Consultants/Contracts, Other, Total Direct, Indirect, and Total Project Costs.)
+A Grants Officer will also conduct a cost analysis to determine whether the budget and budget narrative accurately explain the project's costs and whether those costs are reasonable, necessary, and allowable in accordance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (2 CFR Part 200).
+As a part of your Application Package, you must submit a Budget Justification and a completed Budget Detail Worksheet that clearly shows calculations for expenses for each line item requested.

 STEP 3: Award Notification